 to listen to the service and sing along with the hymns.
 This will open up a new screen, at the bottom of the screen you will see a play symbol.
 Press that, then come back to this window so you can follow along with the service.

-United Reformed Church Daily Devotions Sunday Service for 17th January 2021
+United Reformed Church Daily Devotions Service for Sunday 25th July 2021

 Call To Worship